MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ....
 ```

-If language is not available in the output, then it's not supported by OCR.</br>
+If a language is not available in the output, then it's not supported by OCR.

-If the state is <kbd>NotPresent</kbd>, then it's possible to install OCR pack for the language.</br>
+If the state is <kbd>NotPresent</kbd>, then it's possible to install OCR pack for the language.

-For example, the next commands install OCR pack for <kbd>en-US</kbd> in PowerShell run as Administrator:
+For example, the following commands install the OCR pack for <kbd>en-US</kbd> in PowerShell run as Administrator:
 ```console
 PS C:\Windows\system32> $Capability = Get-WindowsCapability -Online | Where-Object { $_.Name -Like 'Language.OCR*en-US*' }
 PS C:\Windows\system32> $Capability | Add-WindowsCapability -Online
 ```
-and these remove:
+These commands remove it:
 ```console
 PS C:\Windows\system32> $Capability = Get-WindowsCapability -Online | Where-Object { $_.Name -Like 'Language.OCR*en-US*' }
 PS C:\Windows\system32> $Capability | Remove-WindowsCapability -Online